Vanessa Selbst: Other poker results

 Selbst has 21 live poker tournament results equaling six figure paydays or above.

 Selbst has made five Main Event final tables of various poker tours and gone on to capture three titles.
 She attended her first World Series at Las Vegas in 2006.
 She won the 2010 North American Poker Tour $5,000 Mohegan Sun Main Event, earning $750,000 and returned the following year to successfully defend her title.
 She earned $450,000 for her 2011 1st-place finish and became the first and only person to win two consecutive NAPT Main Events.
 To date, Selbst's biggest purse was when she won €1,300,000 ($1.82 million) for her first-place finish at the 2010 Partouche Poker Tour.

 She has made four High Roller final tables, winning the PokerStars Caribbean Adventure High Roller in January 2013.
 She is the first woman to ever play in a Super High Roller event, taking third place at the PokerStars Caribbean Adventure $100,000 buy in tournament in January 2014.

-As of 2018, Selbst's total live tournament winnings exceed $11,850,000.

 One year after her official retirement from poker in 2018, she played the WPT Borgata $3,500 event, ending in 14th place for a payday of $40,000.
 Not long after, she participated in WPT Fallsview Main Event, where she finished 22nd.
+In 2025, she participated in the World Series of Poker $10k Eight Game Mixed Championship.
+In 2026 she participated in the World Series of Poker $1,500 Limit Omaha Hi-Lo 8 event, placing 9th.

+As of 2026, Selbst's total live tournament winnings exceed $11,928,000.